 Examinations

-In the HISinOne - Student Administration you can register course certificates and examination performances.
+In the HISinOne-Student Administration you can register ungraded and graded coursework credits.
 You can also find examination results and certificates there.
-Everything you need for your studies in one place!
+Everything you need for your studies is in one place!

 Please note: You can register for courses via Stud.IP.
 Further information can also be found on Stud.IP.